What makes delicious and nutritious morning meals possible even on the busiest of days? Grab-and-go breakfast ideas!

 Need some mix-in suggestions?
 Try cheese and spinach, ham bits, or onion and peppers.
 Store in the fridge and reheat in the microwave or air fryer.

-Dessert for breakfast?
-Not quite, but your kids will get a kick out of these breakfast banana splits.
-They’re easy to prepare on busy mornings before school, taking only about five minutes to prep.
-Plus, you may have most of the ingredients ready from your last grocery run, such as:
+You can prepare this easy breakfast idea on busy mornings before school—it'll only take about five minutes.
+Plus, you may have most of the ingredients ready from your recent grocery run, such as:

-Assembly is simple: cut the banana lengthwise and pile the toppings on.
+Assembly is simple: Cut the banana lengthwise and pile the toppings on.
 That’s all there is to it!
-Choose strawberry yogurt or sprinkle on some nuts for that classic “banana split” flavor.
+Choose strawberry yogurt or sprinkle on some nuts for that classic "banana split" flavor.

 If your preferred organization is already earning with RaiseRight, you just need your enrollment code to create an account and begin fundraising right away.